-She will teach you everything you need to make sure you become a well-equipped proofreader.
+She teaches everything you need to know to make sure you become a well-equipped proofreader.

 And it doesn’t stop there.
 After you master the proofreading skills, she will show you how to convert this into your very own business.
 A business, where you work your own hours and set your own goals.